segelmark/FSND-capstone-project/README.md

 ```

 #### GET '/bookings'
 - Fetches a list of bookings and their related data
+- Roles based authentication: Admin or Therapist
 - Request Arguments: None
 - Returns: An object with key "therapists" containing an array of objects with key "id": Int, "therapist_id": Int, "start": datetime, "end": datetime
 ```